Home

 2022-05-22 07:03:17

-A partial skull from practically 8,000 years ago that was discovered by two kayakers in a river last summer season will likely be returned to Native American officials in Minnesota
+A partial cranium from practically 8,000 years ago that was discovered by two kayakers in a river final summer will be returned to Native American officials in Minnesota

 ByThe Associated Press